mfherbst/look4bas/README.md

 ## Using look4bas with ...
 This section contains some hints how to use `look4bas` specifically in combination with a few quantum-chemistry programs.
-If you use it with other codes and feel some explanation for that is missing, feel free to extend it here with a PR.
+If you use it with other codes or feel some explanation is missing, feel free to extend it here with a PR.

 ### CFOUR